cloudnative-pg/postgres-containers/.github/actions/security-scans/README.md

 - [Snyk](https://github.com/snyk/actions):
   - Detects vulnerabilities in OS packages, libraries, and dependencies.
-  - Generates a `snyk.sarif` that uploads to GitHub Code Scanning
+  - Generates a `snyk.sarif` that gets uploaded to GitHub Code Scanning

 ---